-The format is much more pleasing to the eye and user friendly.
+Recent changes have been made to the format which is much more pleasing to the eye and user friendly.
 In addition to this wonderful look, there are many features that are constantly being improved and updated.

 The use of today's technology to improve our ability to serve you, the faithful stewards of the Annunciation Church, is of paramount importance.
 Whether it is through our website or the broadcasting of Divine Services, it is the responsibility of good stewardship that we strengthen our ability to communicate Christ's message of love, peace and salvation to all.